 Nordic American, based in Hamilton, Bermuda, will report a net loss of $33.3 million next year, narrowing from $44.9 million in 2012, the mean of seven analyst estimates shows.
 Shares of the company dropped 20 percent to $9.56 this year in New York trading and are projected to reach $12.71 in 12 months.
 Chief Executive Officer Herbjorn Hansson declined to comment.

 Shares of Teekay Corp.
-(TK), which operates 25 Suezmaxes, rose 21 percent to $32.29 in New York this year and will advance to $35.25 in a year, the average of eight estimates shows.
+(TK:US), which operates 25 Suezmaxes, rose 21 percent to $32.29 in New York this year and will advance to $35.25 in a year, the average of eight estimates shows.
 The Hamilton-based company also operates other vessel classes, with Suezmaxes accounting for about 17 percent of its combined capacity.

 While Clarkson expects global demand for Suezmaxes to expand 2.4 percent this year, it is also projecting a 17 percent gain in Middle East shipments to the Mediterranean.